safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 await apiKit.confirmTransaction(txHash, buildSignatureBytes([ethSig2]));
 ```

 `owner2` has confirmed that the transaction is valid at this point!
-We only need one more confirmation to meet the threshold.
+We only need one more confirmation to meet the configured threshold.

 ```typescript
 // Confirm the transaction with the 1/1 signer Safe